-Clematis is currently growing up mailboxes, trellis, gutters, telephone poles, fences and even boxwoods, and roses.
-It’s a flowering vine that is easy to grow, super showy and requires little to no maintenance from the gardener.
-Here's the how-to on this showy vine.
-Starting with the pronunciation.
+But for fun, let’s start with the pronunciation of the word.
 Merriam Webster can have the last word on it.
 Although, even dictionaries differ, so game on for however you want to pronounce it.
 Click here to listen.

 Choosing Your Clematis

+Knowing which hydrangea you have is key to taking care of them.
+Knowing which clematis you’re growing is also key.
 Clematis are divided into three groups, based primarily on bloom time.
-Just like knowing which hydrangea you have is key to taking care of them, knowing which clematis you're growing is key to taking care of it, as well.
 If you plan to mix the clematis, choose from the same grouping.
 That allows for ease of pruning.

 Fine Gardening has an extensive list of each group.
-Click here to pursue through and find your's.
-If you;re already growing clematis and don't know the name, watch for a couple of seasons to see when your clematis vines blooms—that’s the tell all.
+Click here to peruse through and find yours.
+If you’re already growing clematis and don’t know the name, watch for a couple of seasons to see when your clematis vines bloom—that’s a tell-all.

-Type One: Blooms early spring on old wood (last season's wood).
+Type One: Blooms early spring on old wood (last season’s wood).
 These are generally the armandii, montana, alpina.
-If your clematis is blooming early spring you'll prune right after blooming so you do not lose your blooms for next season.
-Typically, they require damaged stem removal or thinning every few years and that's it.
+Typically, they require damaged stem removal or thinning every few years, and that’s it.
+If your clematis is blooming in early spring, you’ll prune right after blooming, so you do not lose your blooms for next season.,

-When you make your clematis purchase, the tag should tell you which group your flowering vine is in.
-If it does not, be sure to keep the tag for identification and refer to the website above for how to prune.
+When you purchase your clematis, the tag should tell you which group your flowering vine is in.
+If it does not, keep the tag for identification and refer to the website above for how to prune.

 For step-by-step instructions on pruning, read Lee Reich, master pruner of all plants, how-to here.

 Clematis use their leaf stems to climb.
-The stems coil around the nearest object like a pea vine but the leaf stems are short so they can only wrap around something that is up to a 1/4” wide.
+The stems coil around the nearest object like a pea vine, but the leaf stems are short, so they can only wrap around something up to 1/4″ wide.
 If clematis stems can’t find anything to grow onto, the end stops growing and dies back.
-If you’re clematis has gotten bushy and top-heavy, tie up those stems in early spring as clematis vines are actually brittle and break easily.
-Use a wire mesh to aid in climbing when placing near a mailbox, pole, and fence.
+If your clematis has gotten bushy and top-heavy, tie up those stems in early spring, as clematis vines are brittle and break easily.
+Use a wire mesh to aid in climbing when placed near a mailbox, pole, and fence.
 Use a simple trellis to lean against walls or grow in containers.

-Shrubs are a good way to provide support, too, especially for clematis that is in group 3 (grows on new wood), making pruning simple when it’s time to prune the boxwooods, simply cut the clematis back to 12”-18” as well.
-The dark green of the boxwoods make a lovely backdrop for the bright flowers of the clematis.
+Shrubs are an excellent way to provide support, too, especially for clematis in group 3 (which grows on new wood), making pruning simple when it’s time to prune the boxwoods, cut the clematis back to 12″ -18″ as well.
+The dark green of the boxwoods makes a lovely backdrop for the bright flowers of the clematis.
 Or mix with climbing roses for a show-stopping scene.

-Plant with the roots of clematis in a cool, shade-y spot (the shade of near-by shrubs does the job) or if that isn’t possible, be sure to mulch the roots well to help keep cool.
+- Plant with the roots of clematis in a cool, shade-y spot (the shade of nearby shrubs does the job), or if that isn’t possible, be sure to mulch the roots well to help keep them cool.

-Clematis do not want to be moved, so think of this spot as permanent.
+- Clematis does not want to be moved, so think of this spot as permanent.

-It may sound confusing but clematis bloom for years with only a little bit of care.
-Many people often ask for the plant that is one and done (meaning little to no maintenance).
-For those of us who love the flowers but not the maintenance, clematis fits the bill.
+It may sound confusing, but clematis blooms for years with little care.
+Many often ask for the one-and-done plant (meaning little to no maintenance).
+For those who love the flowers but not the maintenance, clematis fits the bill.

-B.B.Barns Garden Center serves all of Western North Carolina, upstate South Carolina, and Tennessee.
+B.B.Barns Garden Center serves all Western North Carolina, upstate South Carolina, and Tennessee.